SuperWeijizhi/test-for-git-clone/README.md

 # test-for-git-clone

 ## copy one repository to a certain folder
-copy the SSL of one repository from github create a new terminal git clone SSL dizhi
+copy the SSL of one repository from github\n create a new terminal\n git clone SSL dizhi\n

 ##